Jump to one of the following section to explore and learn more:

 3. Measurement by GC-MS / LC-MS

-Samples are typically analysed using gas chromatography (GC) or high performance liquid chromatography (HPLC) in conjunction with mass spectrometry (MS) for identification and quantification of the pesticides present.
-The extracted samples are introduced into the analyser in accordance with the manufacturer's instructions.
+Samples are typically analyzed using gas chromatography (GC) or high performance liquid chromatography (HPLC) in conjunction with mass spectrometry (MS) for identification and quantification of the pesticides present.
+The extracted samples are introduced into the analyzer in accordance with the manufacturer's instructions.

 Pesticide Residue Analysis Know-How

 Over 1000 pesticides are currently registered worldwide.
 Pesticides are heavily regulated.
 However, regulations and MRLs (Maximum Residue Levels) differ from region to region across the world.
 In the US, the Environmental Protection Agency (EPA) is responsible for setting MRLs (also referred to as 'tolerances').
 In the EU, the European Commission (EC) defines MRLs.
 Each individual MRL is the upper allowable limit for the specified pesticide on or in a food product which is deemed safe for consumer consumption.
 Such levels are set following rigorous risk assessments.

 In the US and EU, all laboratories carrying out official testing of pesticide residues must be accredited to ISO/IEC 17025, which sets out the general requirements for the competence of testing and calibration laboratories.
 Guidance documents also place a focus on the preparation and management of pesticide standards, stock solutions and working solutions (calibration solutions).
 In the preparation of stock standard solutions, it is specified that not less than 10 mg of the reference standard should be weighed out using a 5 decimal place balance (EU guidance document SANTE/11813/2017).